Domestic Violence Attorney

 If you have been charged with domestic violence, you will need a skilled domestic violence attorney to ensure your legal rights are protected.
 Domestic violence lawyer Jason Bassett has years of experience they can use to help you figure out the best options you can choose.
-To speak with top attorney Jason Bassett, contact us today at (631) 259-6060.
+To speak with top attorney Jason Bassett, contact our firm at (631) 259-6060.

-It’s important to note that once a domestic violence call is placed on Long Island or elsewhere in New York, even if things have calmed down by the time the police arrive the officers have little discretion whether or not to make an arrest because of “Mandatory Arrest” laws.
+It’s important to note that once a domestic violence call is placed on Long Island or elsewhere in New York, even if things have calmed down by the time the police arrive the officers have little discretion in whether or not to make an arrest because of “Mandatory Arrest” laws.

 New York law requires the immediate arrest of anyone accused of domestic violence if the police find probable cause, even if the alleged victim asks that no arrest be made and tells the police that they don’t want to press charges.
 When you have been arrested for domestic violence in New York, it is crucial that you get the immediate representation of an experienced domestic assault lawyer to guide you forward.
-If you or someone you love has been arrested in Suffolk County, Nassau County, contact us at (631) 259-6060.
+If you or someone you love has been arrested in Suffolk County, Nassau County, contact our firm at (631) 259-6060.

-An Order of Protection can be issued by Suffolk County, Nassau County, and any other Long Island court to the victim.
+An Order of Protection can be issued by Suffolk County, Nassau County, and any other Long Island, NY court to the victim.
 This order may require that the accused stay away from the victim and their house (even if they are living together), as well as any schools or places of work.
 An Order of Protection can order domestic violence victims to stop communicating with the defendant via mail, phone, e-mail, or voicemail.

 The Order of Protection requires handguns and pistols to be surrendered along with revolvers, guns, rifles, shotguns, and any other firearms that are owned or in the possession of the police.
 A violation of an Order of Protection could lead to criminal contempt.
 Jason Bassett, an attorney in New York can provide a consultation free of charge and more information about Orders of Protection.